Hag HaMatzot: Feast of Unleavened Bread

 We don't know when or how the first leavened bread occurred; only that the first records of any sort of bread are in ancient Egyptian hieroglyphs from around 5,000 years ago which depict bake-houses with dough rising next to bread ovens.

-In ancient Egypt, wine-making and brewing occurred alongside baking and, it's possible that some fermenting brew - a kind of liquid yeast known as barm - could have have ended up in the bread dough which then caused the dough to rise.
+In ancient Egypt, wine-making and brewing occurred alongside baking and, it's possible that some fermenting brew - a kind of liquid yeast known as barm - could have ended up in the bread dough which then caused the dough to rise.
 No one knows how it happened, but one good guess is that YHWH simply told man how to make bread.

 Continuing with the topic of yeast, the exact nature of yeast - where it comes from and what it is - remained a mystery for thousands of years.
 It took, in fact, the invention of the microscope in the early 17th Century to finally allow scientists to see what a single-celled yeast looks like and they soon realized that yeast cells multiply in a sugar solution, but they did not realize in that era that the cells were actually alive.
 A 19th Century food chemist thought it was decomposition of the cells that caused fermentation, and refused to accept the theory that yeast was a living organism.